0 NAME AND LEGAL STATUS

 21 PROCEEDINGS OF THE EXECUTIVE COMMITTEE

-The Executive Committee shall meet a minimum of four times in each calendar year (including the Designated Meeting to be held annually).
+The Executive Committee shall meet a minimum of two times in each calendar year (including the Designated Meeting to be held annually).
 Subject to the provisions of the Articles, the Executive Committee may regulate its proceedings as it sees fit.
 Any two Directors may request the Secretary to call a meeting of the Executive Committee on reasonable notice.
 It shall not be necessary to give notice of a meeting to a Director who is absent from the United Kingdom.
 Questions arising at a meeting shall be decided by a majority of votes, In the case of an equality of votes on a proposed resolution, the Chair shall, subject to these Articles, have a second or casting vote.
 The quorum for the transaction of the business of the Executive Committee shall be fixed at three Directors including one of the A Directors or B Directors.
 The Executive Committee may act notwithstanding any vacancies in its number, but, if the number of Directors is less than the number fixed as the quorum, the continuing Directors or Director may act only for the purpose of filling vacancies or of calling a General Meeting.